Vision and Specialties

 Osteoporosis affects millions of Americans.
 As bones weaken with age, symptoms of back pain, loss of height, and fractures of bones of the spine, arms, wrists, hands, hips and legs can develop.
 Our team of specialists is trained in the diagnosis and treatment of this condition, as well as fracture prevention with medicines and vitamins, as well as management and rehabilitation if fractures occur.

 Chronic pain is when your body keeps hurting months or even years after an injury.
 The sensation of pain results from a series of electrical signals that travel through your nervous system and reache your brain.
 The brain processes the signals and sends out the message that you are hurt.
 With chronic pain, the nerve signals keep firing even after the acute cause of pain is resolved.
 Some common causes of chronic pain include old injuries or previous surgeries, back problems, headaches, arthritis, nerve damage, infection and fibromyalgia.

-If you have an orthopedic condition or chronic pain and wish to be advised on the most appropriate treatment, please call (818) 841-3936 to schedule an appointment or click here to make an online appointment.
+If you have an orthopaedic condition or chronic pain and wish to be advised on the most appropriate treatment, please click here to make an online appointment.